ppieczul/retro-board-tools/data/README.md

 Where:

 ```
+BOARD-IMAGE-FILE - File name of a board's image for visualizations
 COMPONENT-ID     - Part Reference Designator (e.g. U176 or C12)
 BOARD-LOCATION   - Coordinates of location on board A-N/1-14 (e.g. A7 or L12)
 SCHEMATIC-PAGE   - Page number on schematic pages from the service manual